How to Test Microsoft Apps After Moving DNS Servers

 Moving DNS Servers

-Managing Domain Name System (DNS) servers isn’t that complicated once everything is setup properly.
+Managing Domain Name System (DNS) servers aren’t that complicated once everything is set up properly.
 The problem is when you move them and then need to re-confirm that every application is pointed to the right domain name.
-There isn’t a one-stop guide to tell you how to test everything, so I decided to document the steps I took to confirm that all Microsoft Office products, Skype, Azure AD and Microsoft Intune worked properly.
+There isn’t a one-stop guide to tell you how to test everything, so I decided to document the steps I took to confirm that all Microsoft Office products, Skype, Azure AD, and Microsoft Intune worked properly.

 Select your domain.

 After selecting the domain, you see a report about your DNS records.
 In the screenshot above, I blurred out the information about Enhansoft’s two DNS servers, but you can clearly tell that there are problems.
 I’m fairly certain that these issues are caused by the caching of the old and new DNS servers, so I’ll check this page again later.